General Insurance

 Which Policies Need Updating After Any Life Event?

 Every major policy category is affected by a qualifying life event, though the urgency and process differ by type.
-A complete life event insurance review should touch all five core coverage areas — not just the most obvious one.
+A complete life event insurance review should touch all five core coverage areas, not just the most obvious one.

 Health Insurance Coordination

-Key Takeaway: The Social Security Administration estimates 1 in 4 workers become disabled before retirement — making disability insurance one of the most critical policies to reassess after any life event that adds financial dependents.
+Key Takeaway: The Social Security Administration estimates 1 in 4 workers become disabled before retirement, making disability insurance one of the most critical policies to reassess after any life event that adds financial dependents.

 What Happens If You Skip the Life Event Insurance Review?

 Underinsurance is the second major risk.
 After a home purchase, most buyers obtain a homeowners policy at closing and never revisit it.
-But Insurance Information Institute data shows that two-thirds of U.S. homes are underinsured by an average of 22% of their replacement cost.
+Insurance Information Institute data shows that two-thirds of U.S. homes are underinsured by an average of 22% of their replacement cost.
 A marriage that combines two households of possessions can push personal property coverage needs well above existing limits.
-Understanding what your homeowners policy actually covers is essential — our overview of home and belongings coverage explains the key gaps to watch for.
+Understanding what your homeowners policy actually covers is essential, our overview of home and belongings coverage explains the key gaps to watch for.

-Key Takeaway: According to Insurance Information Institute data, two-thirds of U.S. homes are underinsured by 22% of replacement cost — a gap that grows significantly when marriage or divorce changes the household’s asset base without a corresponding policy update.
+Key Takeaway: According to Insurance Information Institute data, two-thirds of U.S. homes are underinsured by 22% of replacement cost, a gap that grows significantly when marriage or divorce changes the household’s asset base without a corresponding policy update.

 Frequently Asked Questions